Financial District, Manhattan: Redevelopment

 The destruction of the World Trade Center spurred development on a scale that had not been seen in decades.
 Tax incentives provided by federal, state and local governments encouraged development.
-A new World Trade Center complex centered on Daniel Libeskind's Memory Foundations was after the 9/11 attacks.
+A new World Trade Center complex centered on Daniel Libeskind's Memory Foundations was built after the 9/11 attacks.
 The centerpiece, which is now a 1776 ft tall structure, opened in 2014 as the One World Trade Center.
 Fulton Center, a new transit complex intended to improve access to the area, opened in 2014, followed by the World Trade Center Transportation Hub in 2016.
 Additionally, in 2007, the Maharishi Global Financial Capital of New York opened headquarters at 70 Broad Street near the NYSE, in an effort to seek investors.

 By the 2010s, the Financial District had become established as a residential and commercial neighborhood.
 Several new skyscrapers such as 125 Greenwich Street and 130 William were being developed, while other structures such as 1 Wall Street, the Equitable Building, and the Woolworth Building were extensively renovated.
 Additionally, there were more signs of dogwalkers at night and a 24-hour neighborhood, although the general pattern of crowds during the working hours and emptiness at night was still apparent.
 There were also ten hotels and thirteen museums in 2010.
 In 2007 the French fashion retailer Hermès opened a store in the Financial District to sell items such as a "$4,700 custom-made leather dressage saddle or a $47,000 limited edition alligator briefcase".
 However, there are reports of panhandlers like elsewhere in the city.
 By 2010 the residential population had increased to 24,400 residents. and the area was growing with luxury high-end apartments and upscale retailers.

 On October 29, 2012, New York and New Jersey were inundated by Hurricane Sandy.
 Its 14-foot-high storm surge, a local record, caused massive street flooding in many parts of Lower Manhattan.
 Power to the area was knocked out by a transformer explosion at a Con Edison plant.
 With mass transit in New York City already suspended as a precaution even before the storm hit, the New York Stock Exchange and other financial exchanges were closed for two days, re-opening on October 31.
 From 2013 to 2021, nearly two hundred buildings in the Financial District were converted to residential use.
 Furthermore, between 2001 and 2021, the proportion of companies in the area that were in the finance and insurance industries declined from 55 to 30 percent.